Marzorati98/Project_NAPDE_final/README.md

 ## How to procede ?

 1) Extract the data with data_extraction (save it)
-2) Choose the interesting data, the corresponding dates, the size times of your tests/scenarios as in the example in data_transformation and save them.
+2) Choose the interesting data, the corresponding dates, the size times of the tests/scenarios as in the example in data_transformation and save them.
 3) Train the ANN indicating the number of tests and the hyperparameters in ".ini" and "opt.ini" and run the training file.
-4) If you have enough data (new ones) use the prediction file to estimate the error or compare scenarios.
+4) If enough data (new ones), use the prediction file to estimate the error or compare scenarios.

 ## Bibliography
 [1] F.Regazzoni, L.Dede’, and A.Quarteroni.
 Machine learning for fast and